 In a stand mixer bowl, sift the flours, cocoa powder, sugar, bicarbonate of soda and salt.

-Add the milk and butter.
+Add the milk, butter and vanilla.

 Mix on low for 30 seconds.
 With a rubber spatula, scrape the sides and base of the bowl to ensure all the flour is incorporated.